In ERP Software

 4. Deployment

-In order to introduce the new ERP into the work environment, the system must be tested and the staff must learn how to operate it confidently and quickly.
-The first step is to integrate a smaller unit (ideally a smaller one) into the workflow.
+The system must be thoroughly tested to introduce the new ERP into the work environment, and staff members must learn to operate it confidently and efficiently.
+The first step is to integrate a smaller unit (ideally one that is smaller) into the workflow.

 All business processes are integrated into the ERP system if everything goes smoothly.